devforfun-ph/EMABOT/README.md

 7. No Trade Rule
    a.
 You can specify when your bot will stop during specified time
+       Asian/London No Trade Start Hour -> Asian/London No Trade End Hour NY No Trade Start Hour -> NY No Trade End Hour
+        *** make Start hour and End Hour equal if you want to ignore no trade rule

    b.
 Option to close all position when trading day is friday (configurable)
        IsForceCloseFriday : will trigger the feature if set to true Friday No Trade After N Hour: Trader Server Time (UTC+0), will stop if N Hours before 24hour